-We recommend using our ACRYLITE® framing grade clear 0A000 GT for this project.
-However, you can check out our full selection in the ACRYLITE® for framing product portfolio.
-The table above offers some insight on how to choose the right sheet thickness depending on the desired frame size for your acrylic gallery frames.
+We recommend using our ACRYLITE® Gallery framing grade (FF3) for this project.
+However, you can check out our full selection in the ACRYLITE® Gallery framing product portfolio as well as ACRYLITE® digital print.

 If you don't already know, ACRYLITE® acrylic sheet is a great alternative to glass, especially when it comes to a floating gallery frame.
 Try our diy floating picture frame tutorial and create a finished piece you'll cherish for years to come.
 Read below as we guide you through creating your very own floating gallery frame!